sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/10-dijkstras-algorithm.md

 ---
 title: Dijkstra's Algorithm
 sidebar:
-  order: 8
+  order: 10
 slug: data-structures-and-algorithms/algorithms/dijkstras-algorithm
 prev: true
 next: true
 ---

-Finds the shortest path from a single source vertex to another vertices in a grap.
+A greedy algorithm to find the shortest path from a single source vertex to all other nodes.
 Widely used in network routing and other optimization problems.
-A greedy algorithm.

 Fails for graphs with negative edge weights.
 Because a vertex is visited only once.

-## Explanation
+### Steps

 1. Initialize the distance to the source vertex as 0 and all other vertices as infinity.
 2. Create a priority queue (min-heap) to store vertices based on their current shortest distance.